FallenStar08/BG3-GUIDinfos/README.md

 ## Contact

-For questions or feedback, you can reach out to the author, FallenStar, on [GitHub](https://github.com/FallenStar).
+For questions or feedback, you can reach out to the author, FallenStar, on [GitHub](https://github.com/FallenStar08).

-## Release Notes

-- Version X.X.X: Initial release.
-- See [CHANGELOG.md](CHANGELOG.md) for detailed release notes.

-## Acknowledgments

-Special thanks to [Visual Studio Code](https://code.visualstudio.com/) and the open-source community for their support.